OpenTermsArchive/docs/content/contributing-terms.en.md

 In order to add declarations:

 1. You need to have [Node.js](https://nodejs.org/en/) installed on your machine.
-If you don't have it, you can download it from the official website [here](https://nodejs.org/en/download/).
+If you don't have it, you can [download it](https://nodejs.org/en/download/) from the official website.
-2. You need to have git installed on your machine.
-If you don't have it, you can download it from the official website [here](https://git-scm.com/downloads).
+2. You need to have Git installed on your machine.
+If you don't have it, you can [download it](https://git-scm.com/downloads) from the official website.

 ## Adding a declaration